sebastienrousseau/dotfiles/docs/README.md

     details: Discover all the details of Dotfiles and choose the ones you prefer.
 footer: Copyright © Sebastien Rousseau 2015-2022.
 All rights reserved.

-# Used for the description meta tag, for SEO

 meta:
   - name: twitter:card
     content: Bash configuration files for macOS, Linux and Windows.
 Tailored to your needs and at your service